monomere/pshine/README.md

 ## Running

-> requirements: vulkan ≥1.2
+> requirements: vulkan ≥1.2 (i don't really know which version tho uhh)

 ```bash
 build/pshine/main
 ```

-The planet has a radius of 6371km (Earth), the atmosphere has a height of 100km, and the camera moves at 5km/s by default.
+The planet has a radius of 6371km (Earth), the atmosphere has a height of 100km, and the camera moves at 500km/s by default.

 ### Controls